-Measure a length of white tubing (Inlet Tubing) to be installed between the FWA and the 'Inlet' port on the filter system.
-The Pressure Limiting Valve will be installed on this line.
-Cut using a sharp Box Cutter knife or tube cutters.
+- 1. Measure a length of WHITE TUBING (Inlet Tubing) to be installed between the FWA Inlet Valve and the 'Inlet' port on the filter system.
+Make a clean cut on straight angle using a sharp box cutter, knife or tube cutters.
 When connecting to the system refer to the 'Quick Connect Fitting' Instructions.
-To connect to the FWA, unscrew the lock nut until it hits a stop end.
+To connect to the FWA Inlet Valve, unscrew the lock nut until it hits a stop end.
 Push the tubing in firmly until you feel it 'seat'.
-Finally, tighten the locking nut to secure the tubing - this will prevent the tubing from releasing.

-Measure a length of tubing to go between the Storage Tank & the Tank Tee fitting located on the final stage filter.

-Measure a length of tubing to go between the Drain clamp & the Flow Restrictor (Labelled Drain Line).
-Measure a length of tubing to go between the Faucet & the Final Stage filter (Inline Fluid Reactor)
+Finally, tighten the locking nut to secure the tubing this will prevent the tubing from releasing. - 2.
+Measure a length of BLUE TUBING to go between the Storage Tank & the Tank Tee fitting located on the final stage filter. - 3.
+Measure a length of BLACK TUBING to go between the Drain Clamp & the Flow Restrictor (labelled "Drain Line"). - 4.
+Measure a length of WHITE TUBING to go between the Faucet & the Final Stage filter (labelled "To Faucet")